influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/influx_inspect.md

 influx_inspect verify-tombstone [ options ]
 ```

-Find all tombstone entries in each file recursively under the specified directory path (by default, `~/.influxdb/data`) and verify each entry.
+Finds all tombstone entries in each file recursively under the specified directory path (by default, `~/.influxdb/data`) and verify each entry.
 Verifies files serially.

 #### Options